visgl/deck.gl/dev-docs/RFCs/v7.x/layer-shader-hook-rfc.md

 - The subclass is difficult to read, as it does not contain the full shader code.
 - The injection usually depends on certain assumptions about the base layer implementation, e.g. attribute names and varyings, which is prone to breakage in a future release.
 - Because each layer's attributes are different, the injection code cannot be ported to other layers easily.
-- The standard injection points (`decl`, `main-start`, `main-end`) is very limiting.
+- The standard injection points (`decl`, `main-start`, `main-end`) are very limiting.
 If the subclass wishes to manipulate intermediate values in the shader, e.g. `offset` in `ScatterplotLayer`'s vertex shader before projection is performed, custom code must be injected using key strings in the base shader, which is even more fragile.

 ## Target Use Cases

 Publicly documented shader hooks make it possible to:

 - Standardize layer shaders and make them easier to tweak for people who are less familiar with WebGL.
-- Write one set of injection that works for many layers.
+- Write one set of injections that works for many layers.
 - Write custom layers that remain working for future releases of the same major version.
 - As a result of the above, package and distribute layers and layer extensions as reusable components.